jodevdago/demo-test/README.md

    npm run build

 ## Admin Accounts
-Only two admin accounts exist in the app.
+Only one admin accounts exist in the app.
 You can log in with the following credentials:

 1. Admin 1: jogasy.rabefialy@gmail.com, Password: admin@admin